oroinc/documentation/user_guide/intro_nav_user_menu.rst

-This link opens your user profile that is described in the :ref:`corresponding section <user-guide-getting-started-my-user-overview>` of the :ref:`Log In, View Your User Page, and Set Up Your Profile guide <user-guide-intro-log-in-edit-profile>`.
+This link opens your user profile that is described in the :ref:`corresponding section <user-guide-getting-started-my-user-overview>` of the *Log In, View Your User Page, and Set Up Your Profile* guide.

 My Emails
 ---------